themanyone/crap/README.md

 An extendable and growing set of rules turns `crap` code into C.

+**String mangling** The `crap` preprocessor is good at corrupting strings because it has difficulty determining what is inside or outside a string.
+It's actually a feature.
+We like having our strings modified.
+Any strings that you do not want nuked on their way to becoming C source code should go into another file or header and `#include` them.
+It is good programming practice to put important data and resources outside the compiled source.

 **Includes.** Like C, Crap programs `#include <stdio.h>` if they want to print to, or read from, consoles or files in a standard way.
 See `test2.crap` for a demo that uses `"asprintf.h"` for string and array